Working with an Agency: Who Owns Your Marketing Assets?

 2. Facebook Ads

-Your agency could decide to run your Facebook ads in a shared account alongside other businesses with a variety of reputations.
-This is a risk, because Facebook can scrutinize the entire account based on the reputation of just one ad for any business within that account.
+Your agency could put your Facebook ads in a shared ad account alongside other unassociated businesses with a variety of reputations.
+This batching is a risk, because Meta can scrutinize the entire account based on the reputation of just one ad for any business within that account.

 Furthermore, if your agency is hoarding control and ownership of the ad account, you’re not benefitting from the historical performance of your ads.

-In fact, if your ads are running in an account alongside another, less reputable client, Facebook will require more frequent manual ad reviews, which can bog down production.
+In fact, if your ads are running in an account alongside another, less reputable client, Meta will require more frequent manual ad reviews, which can bog down production.

 Every business that advertises on Facebook should be managing its assets via its own Facebook Business Manager.
-You can use Business Manager to create and control individual access to your ad account as well as to Facebook pixels, Offline Events sets, your business page, and more.
+You can use Business Manager to create and control individual access to your ad account as well as to Meta pixels, Offline Events sets, your business page, your verified website domain and more.

-Before you start a relationship with another Facebook ad agency, make sure it’s set up correctly and running the ads on your account within your Business Manager.
+Before you start a relationship with another Facebook ad agency, make sure it’s set up correctly and running the ads on your account using your assets within your Business Manager.”